hamzabasrai/dotfiles-old/README.md

 # dotfiles
-Linux Bash and Git config files
+Config files for Bash shell, git, and Vim